ArgonDesign/alogic/doc/ports.md

 Using `a = p_in.read();` requires replicating the contents of `p_in` to create the local flops for `a`.
 If `a` is very wide and the data will be used over multiple cycles, it is more area efficient to use `wait p_in.valid`, followed by direct port access to `p_in`.
 When the entity has finished using the data in `p_in`, a `p_in.read();` statement can be used to consume the transaction.

-<a href="http://afiddle.argondesign.com/?example=ports_stepdown.alogic">Fiddle with this code here.</a>

 ```
 fsm stepdown {